Montimage/5Greplay/examples/example1_ngap_smc/readme.md

-#Example 1: Filtering and replaying NGAP Security Mode Complete messages
+# Example 1: Filtering and replaying NGAP Security Mode Complete messages

 This document aims to show the main functionalities of 5Greplay through an example.
 For more details please go to the [documentation](../../docs) section.

+In general, an use case of 5Greplay It will be composed of 3 main steps:
+- Design a rule that filter the desired packets to be replayed
+- Configure 5Greplay the through its [configuration file] ../../mmt-5greplay.conf, to determine which rules will be appliyed and where the traffic will be sent
+- Observe the replayed traffic, and the 5Greplay logs

+## 1. Design a 5Greplay filtering rule